glowform/reproducible_research_2025/README.md

 ## Assignments

+Deadline for all the assignments is next day by midnight.

 17.02.2025 (QF)/20.02(DS) - Assignment 1.
 Create your github profile (fill up the name and surname), go to this repository and star it.